CalyxOS/calyxos.org/pages/docs/guide/security/identifiers.md

 Scope: per-app

 The FID is an unique ID per app that is used by an app to access certain Google Play Services.
-Is reset when the app data or cache is cleared, or after [270 days of inactivity](https://firebase.google.com/docs/projects/manage-installations#monitor-id-lifecycle).
+It is reset when the app data or cache is cleared, or after [270 days of inactivity](https://firebase.google.com/docs/projects/manage-installations#monitor-id-lifecycle).
 Google advises app developers against using FID as a unique identifier, because the app cache can be often cleared.

 TODO: how does microG handle this.